-Leaning towards trap music, this song features the bass as a drum groove that holds the rest of the elements together.
+Leaning toward trap music, this song features the bass as a drum groove that holds the rest of the elements together.
 We Dem Boyz was released in 2014 as part of his “Blacc Hollywood” album.
 The bass is aggressive in this song, giving it an anthemic quality that is perfect for a party.

 Bass drops are usually associated with EDM music but Wiz Khalifa uses them to great effect in this rap song.
 The result is a track that is sure to get the crowd grooving.